Related articles

 Popper: ['popper.js', 'default']

-Note that the previous config also makes the plugins globally available.
-In other words: JQuery is now accessible from the console (🙌🏽) :
+Note that the previous configuration also makes the plugins available globally.
+In other words: jQuery is now accessible from the console (🙌🏽):

-Now it’s time to organize our app/javascript folder to keep the different assets separated.
+Now it's time to organize our app/javascript folder to keep the various assets separate.

 app/javascript/